nik-ez/snowiq-docs/soc-route-plans.md

 <section id="Route-Management" markdown="1">
 # Route Management

-On the Route Plans page, an Admin user can view the currently used geo-location data for route lines and boundaries for each depot, the timestamp it was uploaded, and its current status.
+On the Route Plans page, an Admin user can view the currently used geo-location data for route lines and boundaries for each depot, a timestamp it was uploaded, and its current status.
 Additionally, the Admin can Upload Plan Files to update the data.
 Each event in the system is associated with a specific Route Plan version number.

 ![Route Plans](/images/soc/soc-route-plans/route-plans.png){: .width-xl}{: data-lightbox="1"}